-A reverse mortgage not only affects the borrower, it also affects the adult children of the borrower.
-If your parent is looking into a reverse mortgage, you may have questions about how the reverse mortgage process affects you.
+A reverse mortgage not only affects the borrower but also affects the adult children of the borrower.
+Therefore, it's important to go over all questions your children may have about the process and the impact it would have on them.
 I have provided some information here, but please contact me with any other questions you may have.

 - Is there a concern from other siblings as to inheriting the home or the equity?